haarer/toolchain68k/README.md

  * https://github.com/haarer/platform-ststm32.git

 There are example projects for m68k avr and arm-none-eabi

+# Releases

+Prebuilt toolchain archives are published on the [GitHub Releases page](https://github.com/haarer/toolchain68k/releases).
+Each release is triggered by pushing a tag and includes builds for Linux and Alpine on all three architectures (m68k-elf, avr, arm-none-eabi).

+Release notes are maintained in the [`releasenotes/`](releasenotes/) directory as `RELEASE_NOTES-<tagname>.md`.

 # Prepare Build Environment for Debian
 First install git.